 I have options, lots of options, but sometimes I just do not have the answer.

 A shotgun mic needs proximity and direction, which limits shooting options.
-If it is the sync track it’s no big deal, but if it is to be the “A” track and the subject drifts or turns away, you a left with massive level variance, or nothing at all.
+If it is the sync track it’s no big deal, but if it is to be the “A” track and the subject drifts or turns away, you a left with massive level variance, or nothing usable at all.

-I have two wireless LAV options, the Hollyland M1 (white) and M2 (black) mics, but they are consumer grade and I have been caught out once or twice (wind, clarity, volume, range-possibly interference), so I have trust issues.
-They also need watching and have limited and vague controls (3 sound levels, one requiring a -/+ button with no indicator).
-These are excellent, simple and effective for interviews in controlled environments, as the reserve, shotguns as the primary.
+They also need watching and have limited and vague controls (3 sound levels, one using a simple -/+ button with no indicator).
+These are excellent, simple and effective for interviews in controlled environments, or as the reserve, with shotguns as the primary.

 32 bit Float fixes control.